You are viewing a story from harrypotterfanfiction.com

 A barrage of thoughts flooded my mind.

 Why was I returning to the Burrow or the store without my brother?!

 How was it possible to have all these wonderful things happen when Fred wasn't here to make them worth-while?’

 I slid down the door and pulled my knees to my chest and tried to suppress tears that never abated completely.

-I gave up, the lump in my throat was way too big.
+I couldn’t take it anymore, the lump in my throat felt way too big.
 A sob came out.
 And another.

 This was why I had to be alone.
 If I were to do this at home, everyone would smother me with, 'it'll be alright's' and 'it's ok's.'